jsxc/xmpp-cloud-auth/tests/Coverage.md

 Unit tests result in a code coverage of [![codecov](https://codecov.io/gh/jsxc/xmpp-cloud-auth/branch/master/graph/badge.svg)](https://codecov.io/gh/jsxc/xmpp-cloud-auth).

-However, with system tests (which require `/etc/xcauth.accounts` based on [xcauth.accounts.sample](./xcauth.accounts.sample) and a running Nextcloud+JSXC instance), code coverage as of [`48a3d8e`](https://github.com/jsxc/xmpp-cloud-auth/commit/48a3d8e) raises this to 98%.
+However, with system tests (which require `/etc/xcauth.accounts` based on [xcauth.accounts.sample](./xcauth.accounts.sample) and a running Nextcloud+JSXC instance), code coverage as of [`b3cddd8`](https://github.com/jsxc/xmpp-cloud-auth/commit/b3cddd8) achieves a stunning 99%.

 This is the output of `nosetests` in the top-level directory (with online tests, based on the above version).